bast/numerov/README.md

 corresponding to a normal mode numerically using the Numerov-Cooley algorithm.

 The script will increase the energy and count the nodes of the wave function.
-If the number of nodes changes and stepsize is below energy_precision, it will accept the solution, integrate the property along q and move on to the next solution until num_solutions is reached.
-It will also calculate the transition frequencies 0 -> n this is useful to check against the harmonic frequencies.
+If the number of nodes changes and stepsize is below `energy_precision`, it will accept the solution, integrate the property along q and move on to the next solution until `num_solutions` is reached.
+It will also calculate the transition frequencies 0 -> n, this is useful to check against the harmonic frequencies.

 ## Advice

-- Energy_precision is often more important than number of grid points.
+- `energy_precision` is often more important than number of grid points.
-- Be careful with the range (q_min and q_max).
+- Be careful with the displacement range.
-- If the script enters an endless loop probably the reduced mass is wrong or the range (q_min and q_max) is too large.
+- If the script enters an endless loop probably the reduced mass or the displacement range is wrong.
 - Practice first with the harmonic oscillator.
 - It is a good idea to play with parameters to check convergence and numerical stability.